Working as a health writer requires you to keep up with medical research on a regular basis.

 Some online newspapers and magazines have features that let you subscribe to health news – or, you can identify your preferred health, medical and industry publications to follow.
 Subscribing means the content is delivered to you, and you don’t have to remember to browse the website regularly.
 A couple of health news organisations I receive alerts from are the Health News Review and Fierce Healthcare

-Set up keyword alerts
+Set up keyword alerts to keep up with medical research topics

 You can use Google alerts to set up alerts for specific keywords related to a health topic of interest.
 For example if you have a health blog, you can save keywords that will automatically send an alert to your inbox each time an online articles is published that contains the keywords.